brongo/recolorHelper/README.md

 ## What This Tool Does

 The tool will read & edit files with the .decl file extension.
 It does not read any other type of file.
-It can be used on a *single* .decl file, or a folder containing *multiple* .decl files. **It can not be used on a .zip folder.**

 Within a .decl file, the tool will search for specific color values and change them as follows:

 ```
 r = 0.0001;     // or "x"